elap733/NBA-Injuries-Analysis/README.md

 ### Data Sources
 1. **Injury Data**

-   NBA injury data was scraped from the website [_Prosport Transactions_ ](http://prosportstransactions.com/).
+   NBA injury data was scraped from the website [Prosport Transactions](http://prosportstransactions.com/).
 This site maintains an open-source archive of sports transactions, including "the most complete database of pro basketball transactions available".
 For the purposes of this analysis two transactions types were particularily useful:
    * **Movement to/from injured/inactive list (IL)**
    * **Missed games due to injury/personal reasons**